-After adding your Excel files to your project, you can connect to other data sources as needed.
+After adding your Excel files to your app, you can connect to other data sources as needed.
 This allows you to sync data across multiple platforms, bringing everything together in one place.

-Go to the Data Editor in your project.
+Go to the Data Editor in your app.

 Click on the plus (+) symbol in the Tables panel.

 Either add a new empty table, import a new Excel file, or choose one of the available options (e.g., Google Sheets) to sync your data.

 If your OneDrive account is managed by your organization, you may need to get an admin to grant additional permissions before you can connect it to your app.

 An IT admin will need to approve Glide permissions for you to: